How a 45-Person Construction Firm Freed Their IT Lead to Focus on Growth

 Days 1–14: Discovery and documentation

 Fusion ran a 168-point assessment covering the full environment: endpoints, servers, network topology, firewall configuration, backup status, security posture, user accounts, vendor relationships, and licensing.
-The IT lead participated throughout — his knowledge of the environment accelerated the process significantly.
+The IT lead participated throughout.
+His knowledge of the environment accelerated the process significantly.

 Key findings from the assessment: